MeixDev/STS-Deckloader/README.md

 ## Known Issues ##

-* When loading a deck, your decklist menu may be completely fucked up.
-If it happens, just make the game autosave (By changing room for example), then save and quit.
-It should do the trick.
 * It was kinda hard to patch BaseMod's DevConsole to add my own things inside.
 As such, there is no AutoComplete and every single of your commands used with the mod will result in an "invalid command" answer, in addition of the real output.\
 I don't think I can do anything for it now.
 I'm not quite satisfied with having to use BaseMod's console, and I may try to create a real menu or something for it !